RodZill4/material-maker/material_maker/doc/node_miscellaneous_export.rst

 Parameters
 ++++++++++

-The **Export** node has two parameters:
+The **Export** node has three parameters:

 * the resolution size of the exported file

+* the format of the exported file (i.e. PNG, JPG, WebP or EXR)

-* the suffix of the PNG file that will be created
+* the suffix of the file that will be created